Now Reading

 1. Niche & Subject Matter Expertise

-Finding a content marketing agency is the same.
+Finding a content marketing agency is exactly the same.

-If you don’t, you’ll probably find that any content they create just doesn’t cut through.
-Moreover, you’ll have difficulty communicating to them the intricacies of your product because they don’t have a decent background in working with similar companies.
+If you don’t, you’ll probably find that any content that they create just doesn’t cut through.
+What’s more, you’ll have a hard time communicating to them the intricacies of your product, because they don’t have a decent background in working with similar companies.

 2. Previous Work & Case Studies